sagemath/trac_to_gh/Issue 6750.md

 # Issue 6750: [with spkg, needs review] New version of optional Group Cohomology spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6750

 Original creator: SimonKing